 - Land Use Planning

 To be admitted to the dual-degree program, students first must be admitted to Quinnipiac University School of Law.
-Once admitted to Quinnipiac, JD/MELP applicants then can apply to the VT Law MELP Program during their first year of law school at Quinnipiac.
+Once admitted to Quinnipiac, JD/MELP applicants then can apply to the Vermont Law MELP Program during their first year of law school at Quinnipiac.
 The MELP application deadline is March 1.

 Important note: Prior to starting the MELP application process, students should contact the associate dean for academic affairs at Quinnipiac School of Law.